Vaginal and Vulvar Problems and Best Care Practices

 Common Vulvar Problems

-- Bartholin Gland Cysts.
+- Bartholin gland cysts.
 If the Bartholin glands become blocked, a cyst can form, causing a swollen bump near the opening of the vagina.
 Bartholin gland cysts usually are not painful unless they become infected.
 If this occurs, an abscess can form.
-If your cyst is not causing pain, it can be treated at home by sitting in a warm, shallow bath or by applying a warm compress.
+If your cyst is not causing pain, it can be treated at home by sitting in a warm, shallow bath or applying a warm compress.
 If an abscess has formed, treatment involves draining the cyst in a health care provider’s office.

 - Lichen simplex chronicus.
-Lichen simplex chronicus may be a result of contact dermatitis or other skin disorder that has been present for a long time.
+Lichen simplex chronicus may result from contact dermatitis or other skin disorder that has been present for a long time.
 Thickened, scaly areas called “plaques” appear on the vulvar skin.
 These plaques cause intense itching that may interfere with sleep.
 Treatment involves stopping the “itch-scratch” cycle so that the skin can heal.
 Steroid creams often are used for this purpose.
 The underlying condition should be treated as well.

 - Generalized vulvodynia: Pain occurs over a large area of the vulva.

 - Localized vulvodynia: Pain is felt in a smaller area, such as the vestibule (the vaginal opening).

 Vulvodynia is a complex condition with no clear identifiable cause, making diagnosis and treatment challenging.
 Symptoms of vulvodynia can vary among individuals but often include burning, stinging, or rawness in the vulvar area.
 The pain may be constant or sporadic and can significantly impact daily activities, including sexual intercourse.
 While the exact cause is unknown, factors such as nerve abnormalities, hormonal changes, muscle dysfunction, and previous vaginal infections or injuries may contribute to its development.